AdobeDocs/campaign.en/help/common/delivery/using/use-templates.md

    ![](assets/d_best_practices_control_group.png)

-## Use typologies to apply filters or control rules
+## Use typologies to apply filters or control rules in Campaign Classic v7

 A typology contains checking rules that are applied during the analysis phase, before sending any message.